jdereg/json-io/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")

 ### Revision History
+ * 4.0.1
+  * To prevent @type from being written, set the optional argument JsonWriter.TYPE = false.
+This is generally not recommended, as the output JSON may not be able to be re-read into Java objects.
+However, if the JSON is destined for a non-Java system, this can be useful.
  * 4.0.0
   * Custom readers / writers are set now per-instance of `JsonReader` / `JsonWriter`, not static.
 This allows using different customization for cloning, for example, than for serialization to client.
   * `JsonReader.jsonToJava()` and `JsonReader.jsonToMaps()` now allow an `InputStream` to be used.